Ann A. Jakubowski, MD, PhD

 On the national level, my membership on an expert committee for tissue, gene, and cell therapy of the United States Pharmacopeia (USP) — a non-governmental, official public standards-setting authority for healthcare products — has given me the opportunity to participate in the process of standardizing treatment modalities that are at the forefront of medical care and transplantation.

-Clinical Trials Co-Investigated by Ann A. Jakubowski
+- Clinical Trials Co-Investigated by Dr. Jakubowski

 - A Phase II Study of a Geriatric Assessment to Plan a Treatment Approach for Older People with Various Blood Disorders